 Ben has always had an interest in film.
 He has gone from writing term papers on the history of the Academy Awards to writing film criticism for The Allentown Times.
 He has been on the film selection jury since the very first year.
 This librarian always enjoys hearing good book and music recommendations.
 It is always hard for Ben to choose his favorite movies, but here are some of his top picks: Ed Wood, Ghost World, The Girl on the Bridge, The Big Lebowski, Nights of Cabiria, The Guatemalan Handshake, The Lady Vanishes, Swingers, Double Indemnity, Shaun of the Dead, American Splendor, Sunrise and Two Family House.

-Jenn is a native of the Pocono Mountains, but her career in healthcare brought her to the Lehigh Valley 14 years ago and she’s been enamored with it ever since.
+Jenn is a native of the Pocono Mountains, but her career in healthcare brought her to the Lehigh Valley 15 years ago and she’s been enamored with it ever since.
 She enjoys cooking, baking and entertaining for family, coworkers and friends – her Oscar party is a must!
 Other hobbies include reading, swimming and going for hikes in local parks.
 The spare time she has is spent enjoying local festivals, restaurants, events and yes; seeing movies with friends.
 Jenn has been a member of the SouthSide Film Festivals jury and a volunteer for four years.
-2017 is her first year as a board member.
+2017 was her first year as a board member.
 She enjoys all types of movies – drama, action, independent, even animated family films. favorites include JAWS, Pulp Fiction, Good Will Hunting, the original Star Wars Trilogy and the Princess Bride.

 |Carol J. Gilmore